eeverman/andhow/README.md

 	In that case, the registration should register names based on the most super-classy Group.
 *	Redirect AppConfig errors during tests to some place other than out.
+*	Add Password string that doesn't spew its values to the log.
 Ideas
 -----
 *	ConfigPoints should validate their default value against any constraints